Herefordshire has seen a jump in the number of stray dogs reported and taken in over the last two years.

 - More car parking by Herefordshire's river Wye refused

-Those taken in are kept in holding kennels at Hereford and Worcester Animal Rescue (HWAR) in Madley near Hereford until the owner comes forward – who must then pay a collection and administration fee of £55 plus a kennelling fee of £13.50 per day after the first 24 hours, as well as any costs of veterinary treatment.
+Those taken in are kept in holding kennels in Hereford until the owner comes forward – who must then pay a collection and administration fee of £55 plus a kennelling fee of £13.50 per day after the first 24 hours, as well as any costs of veterinary treatment.

 After seven days, the dog is made available to the public for re-homing, for which the rescue centre asks a donation of £200.

-HWAR was asked about the likely causes of the increasing numbers of strays.
-But its representative was unable to give a full reply as “our phone is ringing constantly, [we have] dogs coming out of our ears to sort, as well as looking after all our current dogs”.
+Local animal rescue Hereford and Worcester Animal Rescue was asked about the likely causes of the increasing numbers of strays.
+But its representative was unable to give a full reply as “our phone is ringing constantly, and we have a large number of dogs coming in at present”.

 Comments: Our rules